-I knew I wanted to join the movement to share books, bring people together, and create a community of readers.
+Mrs. Scarpella knew she wanted to join the movement to share books, bring people together, and create a community of readers.

-On a mission, I persuaded The Gazette in Colorado Springs to donate an old newspaper distribution center sitting in their warehouse.
-A fresh coat of paint and Timber artwork transformed and repurposed it as a Little Free Library at High Plains!
+On a mission, Mrs. Scarpella persuaded The Gazette in Colorado Springs to donate an old newspaper distribution center sitting in their warehouse.
+A fresh coat of paint and Timber artwork transformed and repurposed it as a Little Free Library at High Plains in 2016!

 High Plains Elementary School, an inclusive, culturally-diverse neighborhood school, will develop future-ready citizens of knowledge, character, and action by equipping, inspiring, and empowering all students to be confident, global-minded leaders within a safe, socially and emotionally healthy, personalized learning environment.

 2248 Vintage Dr. | Colorado Springs, CO 80920 | Phone: 719.234.4700 | FAX: 719.234.4799

 © 2017-2018 Academy School District 20.
 All Rights Reserved.